 The delegate account that is sending the transaction. |

 The delegate will pay the fees on the transaction, to prevent a delegate from draining an account's XRP via fees.
-Only the Account
+Only the Account's sequence number is incremented, not the Delegate's.

 4.2.
 Failure Conditions¶